Thirteen (2003 film): Casting

 Hardwicke didn't think it would be fitting for Reed to play Tracy and auditioned hundreds of girls for the part.
 After becoming aware of Evan Rachel Wood, Hardwicke came to believe she could make the film only with Wood in the role of Tracy and only that year, with Wood at that age.
+Before Wood's casting, Michelle Trachtenberg was initially cast in the role of Tracy but had to withdraw due to commitments to Buffy the Vampire Slayer.

 Hardwicke has said Holly Hunter's agreement to play the role of Tracy's mother Melanie was a key boost to bringing the production together; she met with Hunter in New York City to discuss the film, after which Hunter agreed to take the part.
 Hunter recalled: "I read the script and it was a very visceral experience.
 It's extremely raw, it was not a filled-in picture.
 It felt more like a feeling than anything else.
 And that's unusual for a script to communicate like that.
 It sort of declares itself, it comes at you.
 And the movie does, too.
 And that's unusual, for a movie to be able to have the same impetus on the screen that it has on the page."
 Brie Larson, who was herself 13 when the film released, auditioned for one of the parts in the film but was rejected.

 Hardwicke subsequently managed to raise approximately $2 million, almost all through independent equity financing.
 Most of the adult actors were widely known and all of them reportedly agreed to low pay because they liked the script along with other members of the cast and crew.
 Wood and Reed were both 14 years old during filming (Wood turned 15 during the shoot).